 Identifying and qualifying patients to participate in clinical trials of our product candidates is critical to our success.
-We may not be able to initiate, continue, or complete clinical trials required by the FDA or foreign regulatory agencies for resmetirom if we are unable to locate and enroll a sufficient number of eligible patients to participate in these clinical trials.
-We expect our Phase 3 clinical trials of resmetirom will require that we enroll significantly more patients than were enrolled in our Phase 2 trials.
-Patient enrollment, a significant factor in the timing to conduct and complete clinical trials, is affected by many factors, including the size and nature of the patient population, the proximity of patients to clinical sites, the eligibility criteria for the trial, the design of the clinical trial, competing clinical trials, and clinicians' and patients' perceptions as to the potential advantages and disadvantages of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating.
+We may not be able to initiate, continue, or complete clinical trials required by the FDA or foreign regulatory agencies for resmetirom if we are unable to locate, enroll and maintain a sufficient number of eligible patients to participate.
+Our Phase 3 clinical trials have significantly more patients than were enrolled in our Phase 2 trials.
+Although we have satisfied Subpart H patient enrollment for MAESTRO-NASH, clinical enrollment is not complete as of December 31, 2022 and significant additional enrollment will be necessary and will be ongoing for some time.
+The timing to conduct and complete clinical trials, is affected by many factors, including the size and nature of the patient population, the proximity of patients to clinical sites, the eligibility criteria for the trial, the design of the clinical trial, competing clinical trials, and clinicians' and patients' perceptions as to the potential advantages and disadvantages of the product candidate being studied in relation to other available therapies, including any new drugs that may be approved for the indications we are investigating.
 For instance, we are aware that other companies conducting clinical trials in NASH patients have had delays in recruiting patients for their trials.
-In the proposed clinical trials, patient willingness to undergo a liver biopsy in our NASH trials, and identification of patients willing to participate in our dyslipidemia trials, are also risk factors.
-Potential patients for resmetirom may not be adequately diagnosed or identified with the diseases which we are targeting or may not meet the entry criteria for our studies.
+In the MAESTRO-NASH Phase 3 trial, patients' willingness to undergo a liver biopsy involves risk factors.
+In addition, potential patients for resmetirom may not be adequately diagnosed or identified with the diseases which we are targeting or may not meet the entry criteria for our studies.

-The FDA typically requires sponsors of lipid-lowering product candidates to conduct drug-drug interaction studies with statins because statins may have increased safety risks when administered together with other drug therapies that affect their pharmacokinetic profile.
+In addition, the FDA typically requires sponsors of lipid-lowering product candidates to conduct drug-drug interaction studies with statins because statins may have increased safety risks when administered together with other drug therapies that affect their pharmacokinetic profile.
 We have completed two Phase 1 clinical drug interaction studies of resmetirom and statins in 39 normal healthy volunteers, which showed resmetirom to have a favorable safety profile and to be well-tolerated.
 We have completed a Phase 2 clinical trial in NASH including patients taking low dose statins.
 We have also completed a Phase 2 clinical trial in HeFH including patients taking high dose statins.
 In general, drug interactions between resmetirom and statins and any other drug that might result in adverse events could delay development in later clinical trials.

-We will be required to identify and enroll a sufficient number of patients for each of our planned clinical trials of resmetirom for NASH and dyslipidemia indications, respectively.
-We also may encounter difficulties in identifying and enrolling NASH patients and dyslipidemia patients with a stage of disease appropriate for our future clinical trials.
-We may not be able to initiate or continue clinical trials if we are unable to locate a sufficient number of eligible patients to participate in the clinical trials required by the FDA or other foreign regulatory agencies.
-In addition, the process of finding and diagnosing patients may prove costly.
-Our inability to enroll a sufficient number of patients for any of our clinical trials would result in significant delays or may require us to abandon one or more clinical trials.
+We will be required to identify and enroll a sufficient number of patients for our clinical trials.
+We also may encounter difficulties in identifying and enrolling NASH patients with a stage of disease appropriate for our future clinical trials.
+We may not be able to initiate or continue clinical trials if we are unable to locate and maintain a sufficient number of eligible patients to participate in the clinical trials required (or as may be required) by the FDA or other foreign regulatory agencies.
+In addition, the process of finding and diagnosing patients is costly and may prove more costly in the future.
+Our inability to enroll a sufficient number of patients for any of our clinical trials could result in significant delays or may require us to abandon one or more clinical trials.